frintjs/frint/packages/frint-data/README.md

   model: Todo,

   addTodo(todo) {
-    // `push` and other mutating methods are only avaialble inside custom methods return this.push(todo);
+    // `push` and other mutating methods are only available inside custom methods return this.push(todo);
   },
 });